The points made by Dr Sheraz on skin cancer management apply equally to children, in terms of cause, early detection and cure.

 Examining children requires a different approach, which will vary according to their age.
 Building confidence, along with an understanding of procedures helps and every facility available for adults should be available for children.

 They will be seen by an experienced consultant dermatologist, whose knowledge is the key.
-The latest techology brings additional benefits, saving time, avoiding surgical biopsies and improving treatment planning.
+The latest technology brings additional benefits, saving time, avoiding surgical biopsies and improving treatment planning.

-Our London clinics offer reflectance confocal microscopy, optical coherence tomography and digital dermoscopy, advanced techniques for looking beneath the skin.
-They can also play a part in ongoing monitoring, as can total body photography.
+Our London clinics offer reflectance confocal microscopy, digital dermoscopy and electrical impedance spectroscopy, advanced techniques for looking beneath the skin.
+They can also play a part in ongoing monitoring, as can digital mole mapping.

 Diagnosis naturally includes a physical examination, along with analysis of individual and family medical history.
 Working with a young person to ensure they see a positive outcome is just as important, where treatment is required.